Free Resources, Checklists and Work Tools on the Topic of Business Development

 The purpose of marketing is mainly to get out of comparability.
-The purpose of all marketing tools is for the client to say, "I want the Shepherd, bring me the Shepherd!
+The purpose of all marketing tools is for the client to say, "I want this Hirt guy bring me this Hirt guy!
 He'll solve my problem."

 The goal is to position oneself in such a way that the client rates their return-on-investment from consulting, as so high that the fee becomes secondary.
 To achieve this, there is a lot behind it.

 If, on the other hand, you do not position yourself sufficiently, i.e. as "nothing special", and you also do not actively promote yourself to the outside world, not much will happen and you will not achieve a unique positioning.